 La Canea is the heir of Kydonia, an ancient town which flourished during the Roman Empire.
 During the Byzantine period the reduced population of Kydonia lived on the hill which was fortified with materials taken from ancient buildings.
 The site was called Castel Vecchio (Old Castle) by the Venetians.
 From Basilicata's engraving it appears that in the XVIIth century the walls and the three gates of Castel Vecchio were still standing, although the town had new walls.

-In 1538 Hayreddin Barbarossa (Red Beard), admiral of the Ottoman navy (and previously a much feared corsair), defeated a large Spanish-Venetian fleet at Preveza; this victory made the Ottoman Empire a great maritime power.
-After the Battle of Preveza Barbarossa raided several locations on Crete without fear of being attacked by enemy warships.
+In 1538 Hayreddin Barbarossa (Red Beard), admiral of the Ottoman navy (and previously a much feared corsair), defeated a large Spanish-Venetian fleet at Preveza; after this victory Barbarossa raided several locations on Crete without fear of being attacked.
 These events led the Venetians to develop a major plan to protect their possessions in the Levant.

 The new walls of La Canea and of Candia were built on the basis of a plan designed by Michele Sammicheli, one of the best known Italian military architects, who in 1535 was appointed Ingegnere Capo della Repubblica by the Venetian Senate.
-In Venice Sammicheli designed Forte S. Andrea at the entrance to the lagoon.
-While at Candia Sammicheli designed walls having the shape of a star, at La Canea they had a rectangular shape with a large bastion at each corner.
+In Italy Sammicheli designed Forte S. Andrea at the entrance to the lagoon of Venice and the walls of Verona.
+While at Candia Sammicheli designed walls having the shape of a star, at La Canea they had a rectangular shape with a large projecting bastion at each corner.

 The walls seen from Bastione S. Salvatore

 In 1645 the Ottomans waged war on Venice with the objective of seizing Crete; they landed to the west of La Canea and they laid siege to the town; the walls, because of their thickness, were able to withstand the impact of the Ottoman artillery and the first assaults were repelled.
 Venice reacted to the Ottoman landing by raiding Patrasso and other locations of the Peloponnese, so the bulk of its fleet did not leave the Ionian Sea.
 The Ottomans therefore were able to support their siege of La Canea with seventeen warships.
 Ottoman sappers managed to dig a tunnel which reached the base of the walls and they ignited several barrels of gunpowder causing a major breach.
-At this point the two sides entered negotiations and eventually the Venetians surrendered the town and were allowed to reach Rettimo, a town to the east of La Canea.
+At this point the two sides entered negotiations and eventually the Venetians surrendered the town and were allowed to reach Rettimo.

 The loss of La Canea was final as Venetian attempts to reconquer the town in 1660, 1666 and 1692 all failed.
 The western and eastern walls are still in relatively good condition, whereas the southern walls were pulled down to allow the expansion of the town.

-Unlike what can be observed at other former Venetian fortifications such as Nauplia, no guns can be seen on the walls of La Canea because according to Robert Pashley: The bronze guns which were on the ramparts have been removed by Mehmet Ali Pacha and taken to Alexandria; where doubtless they have already been melted and converted into money.
+Unlike what can be observed at other former Venetian fortifications such as Nauplia, no guns can be seen on the walls of La Canea because according to Robert Pashley who visited La Canea in 1834: The bronze guns which were on the ramparts have been removed by Mehmet Ali Pacha and taken to Alexandria; where doubtless they have already been melted and converted into money.

 The Venetians at the same time as they were fortifying the land defences of La Canea built a series of shipyards inside the harbour for shipbuilding and repairing.
 These were crucial for maintaining warships.
 The harbour had shallow waters and Venetian convoys not having to call at La Canea preferred to moor in the well protected bay of Souda which is located a few miles to the east of the town.

-Nine of the 23 shipyard halls remain; after docks were built in the harbour which prevented access by sea they have been used for a variety of purposes.
+Nine of the 23 shipyard halls remain; after docks were built in the harbour which prevented access to them by sea they have been used for a variety of purposes.

 (above) S. Teodoro seen from La Canea; (below) S. Teodoro seen from the coastal road

-Souda Bay is an excellent natural harbour between Akrotiri peninsula and the coast of the island; the Venetians in 1573 completed the construction of a fortress on one of two tiny islets at the narrow entrance to the bay.
-The location, the size and the design of the fortress were very similar to those of Spinalonga on the eastern part of the island.
+Souda Bay is an excellent natural harbour between the Akrotiri peninsula and the coast of the island; in 1573 the Venetians completed the construction of a fortress on one of two tiny islets at the narrow entrance to the bay.
+The location, the size and the design of the fortress were very similar to those of Spinalonga on the eastern part of Crete.

 The Ottomans made attempts to seize the sea fortress of Souda in each of the four years following the fall of La Canea, but without success.
 In 1651 they tried to reach their objective by bribing some officers, but the plot was discovered.
-The 1669 peace agreement which ended the War of Candia left Souda in Venetian hands and only in 1714 the Ottomans were able to dislodge the Venetians.
+The 1669 peace agreement which ended the War of Candia left Souda in Venetian hands and only in 1714 the Ottomans were able to conquer it.

-(above - left) Ottoman fountain at the entrance to Castello Apicorono, the land fortress at today's Kalyves; (above - right) a small section of the Venetian walls; (below) Itzendin Castle at Aptera
+(above-left) Ottoman fountain at the entrance to Castello Apicorono, the Venetian land fortress at today's Kalyves; (above-right) a small section of its Venetian walls; (below) Itzendin Castle at Aptera

-There are restrictions on taking photos of all the fortresses, including the sea one because of its proximity to a NATO naval base.
+There are restrictions on taking photos of all the fortresses, including the sea one because of their proximity to a NATO naval base.